 - R. (Utilita) v BEIS: energy firm’s challenge to the smart meter rollout programme.

-Alfred is currently instructed as junior counsel to the Department for International Trade in respect of an upcoming freedom of information appeal.
+Alfred acted as junior counsel to the Department for International Trade in a significant freedom of information appeal: Brendan Montague v Information Commissioner .

 Before coming to the bar, Alfred spent four years teaching Classics at Winchester College.
 His commentary on Ovid Amores II was published by Bloomsbury Academic in 2018.